Hans Baltisberger

-Hans Baltisberger (born 10 September 1922 - 26 August 1956 Brno) was a German professional Grand Prix motorcycle road racer.
+Hans Baltisberger (10 September 1922 – 26 August 1956 Brno) was a German professional Grand Prix motorcycle road racer.

 Motorcycle racing career

 Baltisberger was born in the Betzingen District of Reutlingen, Germany.
 His father was a doctor, he had three sisters and one brother.
 His best year was in 1954 when he finished the season in fifth place in the 250cc world championship.

 Baltisberger was killed while riding a 250cc NSU motorcycle at the 1956 Czechoslovakian Grand Prix, a non-championship event at the Masaryk Circuit in Brno.